Fhinerg/Fhinerg/README.md

 - 👀 I’m interested in...
 - Judo
-- Games
+- Increasing the quality of my CV
-- Peogramming
+- Programming

 - 🌱 I’m currently learning ...
 - Programming Logic
 - JavaScript
 - React Node JS

-- 💞️ I’m Aiming ...
+- 💞️ I’m looking to collaborate on ...
 - Collaborate on Muntiple Projects
+- Technological Advances
+-

 - 📫 How to reach me ...
 - Whatsapp